Uncovering Bias in Personal Informatics: Personal Informatics Biases: Setting Configuration

 \subsubsection{\textbf{Data Labeling}}

-As mentioned previously, the MyHeart Counts dataset is general-purpose, meaning that it does not introduce any new learning tasks or certain prediction labels.
+The MyHeart Counts dataset does not introduce any prediction tasks.
 To this end, we select the \textit{next-day physical activity prediction from historical data} use case \cite{bampakis2022ubiwear,vasdekis2022wemod} for model training.
-In other words, based on the user's past activity, we try to predict how many steps they will perform the next day (see Table~\ref{tab:inputData}).
-Such a task may enable, for instance, the provision of personalized step goals by PI systems, which have proven to be more effective in inciting positive health behavior change compared to static, fixed goals \cite{adaptive_personalized_advisor}.
-The reasons behind this choice lie not only in the benefits of physical activity for physical and mental health \cite{world2019global} but also in the availability of basic digital behavioral biomarkers, such as steps.
-Contrary to raw sensor data, which are harder to collect at scale through consumer PI systems, basic digital behavioral biomarkers, are easy to collect and commonplace in the literature, enabling the reproducibility of our findings.
-At the same time, steps are the largest available sensed modality in the My Heart Counts dataset, allowing us to take advantage of a larger portion of the data for the purpose of this analysis.
-Finally, it is important to note that our findings can be generalized to other PI tasks, e.g., mood and stress prediction \cite{taylor2017personalized}, or health monitoring \cite{peterson2017personalized}.
+In other words, based on the user's past activity, we try to predict how many steps they will perform the next day (see Table~\ref{tab:inputData}), e.g., to enable personalized goal-setting.
+Basic digital behavioral biomarkers, such as steps, are easy to collect and commonplace in the literature, enabling the reproducibility of our findings.
+Also, they are the largest available sensed modality in the My Heart Counts dataset, allowing us to exploit more data for our analysis.
+At the same time, according to the World Health Organization (WHO), physical activity has significant health benefits for hearts, bodies, and minds, contributing to preventing and managing noncommunicable diseases such as cardiovascular diseases, cancer, and diabetes \cite{who2012report}.
+Strikingly, physical inactivity has been identified by the WHO as the fourth leading risk factor for global mortality, accounting for 6\% of deaths globally \cite{world2010global}, highlighting the importance of the selected use case.